 Subscribe to evo magazine

-Porsche has worked hard to mask the Macan's mass and height, with the car exhibiting decent roll control and a steering setup that brings proper interaction.
+Porsche has worked hard to mask the Macan's mass and height, with the car exhibiting decent roll control and a steering set-up that brings proper interaction.
 Opt for the driver-focused Macan GTS and things get better still, while the Turbo is impressively quick both in a straight line and around corners.

 Although Porsche's attempts have been successful, and the Macan is certainly impressive, don't for a second think it comes close to a non-SUV Porsche for driver involvement.
 Ultimately, it’s a well-rounded package with a price point that will likely see potential buyers of specced-up X3s and Q5s jumping ship for the Porsche badge.
-It isn’t a proper sports car, but the GTS and Turbo are the closest we’ve ever seen an SUV come to one.
+It isn’t a proper sports car, but it’s about as close as we’ve seen an SUV come to being one.

-Porsche Macan in detail
+Porsche Macan: in detail

 Prices, specs and rivals